MinShuwen/Deep-Attentive-Interest-Collaborative-Filtering-for-Recommender-Systems/README.md

-# Deep-Attentive-Interest-Collaborative-Filtering-for-Large-scale-Recommender-Systems
+# Deep-Attentive-Interest-Collaborative-Filtering-for-Recommender-Systems

 # DAICF
-TensorFlow Implementation of Deep Attentive Interest Collaborative Filtering Model for Large-scale Recommender systems
+TensorFlow Implementation of Deep Attentive Interest Collaborative Filtering Model for Recommender systems

 deep collaborative filtering models: **DAICF** .
 To target the models for implicit feedback and ranking task, we optimize them using log loss with negative sampling.